 You shouldn’t have any problems finding parking for your RV.
-There are plenty of parking areas, and if the park begins to get full, they have you covered with overflow parking.
+If you are just visiting for the day, you can find ample parking for your RV or car by the South Beach, North Beach, and at the beginning of the Sand Piper Pong Nature Trail.
+If the park begins to get full and there is not enough parking, they have you covered with overflow parking.
 Another great thing about parking at Huntington Beach State Park is that is it completely free once you’re inside.

 While reservations are highly recommended you might be able to snag a spot on a first-come, first-served basis if there are any available.

 The three miles of open beach is perfect for going for a dip.
 Just think about it—you have the opportunity to swim in the giant Atlantic Ocean—all right here at Huntington Beach State Park.
 The summertime is the best time of the year to go swimming at the beach, not only because the water is warmer, but also because lifeguards are on duty during this time so you can stay safe.
+Lifeguards are situated at the South Beach only; you can swim anywhere else along the Atlantic Ocean, but at your own risk.
 So once you're ready to dive in, head out of your camper and over to the sunny shores of the beach.

 Throughout the off-season, the park hosts some thrilling events that you can attend.
 Every year in March the park hosts the Three-in-One Day where you can join the celebration of Anna and Archer Huntington's birthdays and wedding anniversary.
-The park is named after the Huntington's who used to live on this land.
-If you travel to the park in your RV in the fall you might be able to catch an annual arts and crafts festival or the fall festival at Atalaya.
+The park is named after the Huntingtons who used to live on this land.
+If you decide to visit the park in your RV in the fall you might be able to catch an annual arts and crafts festival or the fall festival at Atalaya.